 The basic premise of the paleo diet is that you eat what your very distant ancestors ate.
 That would be the pre-agrarian period or the hunter-gatherer period before any processed food.
 So, what does that mean?
 Well, in a nutshell, that means foods like grains, pasta, cereal, and candy are a no-no. Foods that your hunter-gatherer ancestors ate are the focus so foods like meats, fish, nuts, and leafy greens.
 We’ll go in more depth about which foods are paleo and which are not later.

-So, something you should consider right of the bat is that this diet narrows down your food choices.
+So, something you should consider right off the bat is that the paleo diet narrows down your food choices.
 Simplifying what you put on your plate long term.
 Inevitably you will end up doing less calorie counting because your food selection is simplified.
 Calorie counting has its place, but it is essential to know that not all calories are created equal.
 Eating calories from candy is not the same as eating turkey breast with some green veggies.

 Grains and Pains

 So, what is the big deal with grains?
 Why does it seem like everyone who advocates the paleo diet hate grains?
 It’s a complicated story as you can imagine, but I’ll try and give you the salient points here.

 There are three big issues with grain that make it a pariah for the paleo menu:

 Don’t Fill You Up

 The first is that grains tend to be high in carbs and low in their satiety potential.
 That combination, lots of carbs + doesn’t make you feel full, is a sure-fire way of increasing your body fat.
 The low down on lots of carbs goes like this.
 You eat a lot of carbs; your body produces a lot of insulin.
 When your insulin levels are high, your body focuses on using those carbs for energy and storing them as fat.

 Note: Want to banish late night hunger cravings?
 Check out our Learn How to Control Hunger Cravings, Starting Now Guide.